joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/12/us/santa-ana-winds-fires-california.html

 **Italian Justice Ministry Moves to Release Iranian Man Sought by the U.S.**\
-`The request to revoke the man’s arrest came only days after Iran released an Italian journalist being held in Tehran.`\
+`The request to revoke the man’s arrest came only days after Iran released an Italian journalist.
+Iranian state news said the man was now in Tehran, but Italy has not confirmed that.`\
 https://nytimes.com/2025/01/12/world/europe/italy-iran-us-abedini.html

 **Federal Court Blocks Transfer of Guantánamo Convict to Prison in Iraq**\